minitest/minitest/README.txt

 minitest-english            :: Semantically symmetric aliases for assertions and expectations. minitest-excludes           :: Clean API for excluding certain tests you
-                               don't want to run under certain conditions. minitest-firemock           :: Makes your MiniTest mocks more resilient. minitest-great_expectations :: Generally useful additions to minitest's assertions and expectations minitest-growl              :: Test notifier for minitest via growl.
+                               don't want to run under certain conditions. minitest-filesystem         :: Adds assertion and expectation to help testing filesystem contents. minitest-firemock           :: Makes your MiniTest mocks more resilient. minitest-great_expectations :: Generally useful additions to minitest's assertions and expectations minitest-growl              :: Test notifier for minitest via growl.